Pradeep-ADAS/acoutics/README.md

 Lightweight porous foams are widely used in automotive interiors for noise reduction, passenger comfort, and vibration damping.
 Components such as headliners, door panels, dashboard insulation, wheel arch liners, and cabin acoustic treatments rely on carefully engineered foam structures to achieve targeted sound absorption performance across a broad frequency range.

 This project investigates the relationship between the physical characteristics of polyurethane (PU)-based composite foams and their acoustic behavior.
-Using experimentally measured material properties such as thickness, density, porosity, and pore size, multiple machine learning models were developed to predict frequency-dependent Sound Absorption Coefficients (SAC).
-The objective is to evaluate the feasibility of using data-driven methods to estimate acoustic performance and reduce the need for extensive experimental testing during material development.
+Using experimentally measured material properties (thickness, density, porosity, and pore size) and corresponding sound absorption coefficient (SAC) values as ground truth, multiple machine learning models were developed to learn and predict frequency-dependent acoustic performance of polyurethane-based foams.

 <p align="center">
   <img src="Acoustics1.jfif" width="35%"><br>